 To make the most of the opportunities that blogging represents, you need to get good at search engine optimization and social media marketing.
 These need to be baked in from the start.

-You should have social sharing built in through the use of a good sharing plugin, such as my favorite, Social Warfare.
+You should have social sharing built-in through the use of a good sharing plugin, such as my favorite, Social Warfare.
 Your blog posts should be optimized around your desired keywords, and you need to understand all the nuances of on-site optimization.

-White papers work extremely well if you have a more technical product that requires explanation.
+White papers work extremely well if you have a more technical product that requires an explanation.
 However, you should not fall into the trap of letting them become dull and boring.

 Reading white papers is usually less exciting than watching paint dry, but it doesn’t have to be that way.
 Write in an approachable, friendly style.
 Use short sentences and even shorter paragraphs.
 Allow plenty of white space and illustrate with simple pictures and diagrams.

-Although white papers are traditionally created in PDF format, remember that PDFs are not mobile friendly.
+Although white papers are traditionally created in PDF format, remember that PDFs are not mobile-friendly.
 And with over half of website traffic now coming from mobile devices, you may want to think again.
 A professionally-designed responsive web page will be a better option.